Meet Our Minneapolis Team

 Malory Giraldo, MSW LGSW, Bilingual Spanish-English, Therapist

-As a clinical social worker and yoga instructor, Malory’s approach to mental health is rooted in unconditional positive regard for the client, identifying the client’s strengths and systems in which they reside, and holding a trauma sensitive space.
-She sees the therapy room as a sacred hut for empowerment, attuning to one’s intuition and knowledge, finding calm and resolve, and being gracious with ourselves along the healing journey.
+As a clinical social worker, Malory’s approach to mental health is deeply rooted in respect and understanding of the client, fortifying their strengths, holding a trauma and stress sensitive space, and further understanding the systems that impact them.
+She sees therapy as a space for empowerment, attuning to one’s intuition and inner knowledge, finding calm and resolve, and being gracious with ourselves along the healing journey.

-Malory has a background in ethics, community and international development, gender concerns, environmental sustainability, and holistic healing techniques.
+Malory has a professional background in community and international development, gender concerns, ethics, environmental sustainability, and holistic body-based healing techniques.

 University of St. Thomas & St. Catherine University, Master of Social Work